chloekeenan/Project-2/README.md

 # Future Features

 - I'd like to add a multiplayer mode to the game, so the user can play against either a human or a machine.

+- I would like for another user to be able to join the game on a seperate device so they could play against each other.

 # Testing